jvansch1/Toasts/Untapped/doc/api-endpoints.md

         - updates brewery

     Check-in(Post)
+      -POST /api/check-ins
+        -creates a check-in for current user
+      -DELETE /api/check-ins/:id
+        -allows current user to delete their check in

-      **checking in is the equivalent of making a post **requires a beerId to ensure user is checking in to valid
+        **checking in is the equivalent of making a post **requires a beerId to ensure user is checking in to valid**

+    Toasts
+      -POST /api/toasts
+        -allows current user to 'like' a check-in -DELETE /api/toasts/:id
+        -allows current user to 'unlike' post

+    Friends
+      **Join table between requesting friend and requested friend** -POST /api/friends
+        -Allows a new friend request
+      -DELETE /api/friend/:request_id
+        -allows friend request to be delete upon rejection